05Boon/Pharmalink/flutter_app/README.md

 # Pharmacy Network - Flutter App

-A complete Flutter conversion of the Pharmacy Network React app.
-This app enables pharmacies to share drug inventory, search for medications, and manage requests.
+A Flutter app for pharmacies to share drug inventory, search for medications, and manage requests.

 ## Features